leon-gh/InputEvents/docs/EventButton.md

 # EventButton Class

 The [`EventButton`](EventButton.md) class is for momentary inputs.
-The momentary switch (button) must be wired between the pin and GND.
+The momentary switch (button) is normally wired between the pin and GND, but this can be changed with the `setPressedState()` method and changing the pullup type for the pin.

-`EventButton` is probably the easiest way to implement a button - a single function and three lines of code gives you information on all types of user inputs as detailed in the [Event Types](#event-types) below.
+`EventButton` is probably the easiest way to implement a button - a single function and four lines of code gives you information on all types of user inputs as detailed in the [Event Types](InputEventTypes.md).

-It is effectively an event wrapper for Thomas Fredericks' [Bounce2 library](https://github.com/thomasfredericks/Bounce2) - huge thanks to the Thomas - I am standing on the shoulders of giants.

 ![button](../images/button.jpg)